psi-rking/optking/docs/source/coords.rst

 necessary.
 In some cases a full set of internal and cartesian coordinates has been found to work well this corresonds to `opt_coordinates = 'both'`

-It should be noted that optking does NOT accept zmatrix coordinates from any of it's supported interfaces.
+It should be noted that optking does NOT accept zmatrix coordinates through any of it's supported interfaces.
-Communication between qcengine and psi4 and optking is purely in cartesian coordinates.
+Communication of the initial geometry between optking and qcengine or psi4 is purely in cartesian coordinates.
 Simple internal coordinates can be created through the class constructors if desired; however, ghost atoms are not supported.